ReshPete/100-days-of-code/rules.md

 #### Start Date
 My Day end of 24th September 2020.

-[Will usually be coding every night before sleep] Hoping to finish on Jan 1, 2021!
+[Will usually be coding every night before sleep].

+Hoping to finish on Jan 1, 2021!

 ## Additional Rules